ucsb-cs8/f19/_lecture/lec09.md

 But what happens if you choose an index that doesn't exist in this case, like `42` and `-1729`, and use them in statements like `print(s[42])` and `print(s[-1729])`?
 You run into an `IndexError` and your day is ruined.

 Well, not quite.
 What if there was some way you could "loop" an index back to one of the valid indices?
-Fortunately, there is a way.
+You're in luck.

 ```python
 s = "Halloween"